[Iitate Village, Fukushima Prefecture] The most beautiful village blessed with nature, "Madaiina Village Iitate"

 Ebisu-an, a place for villagers to relax

-On this day, I had the Niku Udon and Oinari-san.
+On this day, I had "niku udon" (udon noodles with meat) and "

-Ebisu-an's handmade noodles have a nice texture, and rather than being smooth and easy to swallow, they have a firm, chewy texture reminiscent of sukiyaki or dango soup.
-It was a gentle, comforting bowl of udon that brought back memories even though it was my first time eating it.
+oinari sushi" (rice wrapped in fried tofu).
+Ebisu-an's handmade noodles have a nice chewiness; rather than being smooth and easy to swallow, they have a firm, chewy texture reminiscent of "suiton" (flour dumplings) or "dango-jiru" (dumpling soup).
+It was a comforting and nostalgic bowl of udon, even though it was my first time trying it.

 The chewy handmade udon noodles are exquisite

-During the lunchtime, there were many villagers on their way to work in the fields, as well as many workers who had come to Iitate Village to work on reconstruction projects.
+During lunchtime, in addition to villagers in the middle of farm work, many workers who had come to Iitate Village for reconstruction work also frequented the place.
 It

-appears to be a place of relaxation for people connected to Iitate Village.
+seems to be a place of relaxation for people involved with Iitate Village.

 Additionally, in 2018, the idol group Arashi visited the restaurant as part of the NHK Red and White Song Battle.
 Being a fangirl, I got to dine at the same table as the Arashi members, which I'll tell you just between us